franciscozorrilla/unseenbio_metaGEM/README.md

 # [metaGEM](https://github.com/franciscozorrilla/metaGEM/) workflow applied to samples from [unseen bio](https://unseenbio.com/)

 ### Objective
-Showcase how the metaGEM workflow can be used to explore the human gut microbiome using whole metagenome shotgun sequencing data obtained from unseen bio's at-home test kits.
+Showcase how the metaGEM workflow can be used to predict metabolic interactions directly from metagenomic data from your own gut microbiome.
 Unseenbio test kits were sent for sequencing on September 28 & October 21 2020, resulting in two 101 bp paired end reads sets with IDs S2772Nr1 and S2772Nr3.
+You can find the predicted interactions under the `SMETANA` folder or by clicking [here](https://github.com/franciscozorrilla/unseenbio_metaGEM/blob/main/SMETANA/wgs_S2772Nr3_detailed.tsv).

 ### Wiki
 Please refer to the [metaGEM wiki](https://github.com/franciscozorrilla/metaGEM/wiki) for further documentation, tips & tricks, and FAQs.